-Category III: Street Medians Paved.
-Approximately 6,632 sq. ft.
+Category III: Street Medians Paved

-Supervisory Inspection The non-working supervisor shall inspect all areas under the contract a minimum of once a week and submit a written punch list of deficiencies.
+Supervisory Inspection The non-working supervisor shall inspect all areas under the Contract a minimum of Once every other week, and submit a written punch list of deficiencies.
 All major problems shall be reported to the Technical Representative within twenty-four (24) hours.
-Litter Removal Once a week, to keep all areas litter free.
-Weed Removal Every other week, to maintain areas in a weed free condition.
-Sweeping - Paved Top Once a month, to keep sidewalk/walkways free of sand, dirt, and other debris.
-Blowers shall not be used.
+Litter Removal Once a week on Monday, shall be removed by 10:00 a.m. to keep all areas litter free.
+Weed Removal Once a month, to maintain areas in a weed free condition.
+Sweeping - Paved Areas Four (4) times per year, in January, April, July and October, to keep areas free of dirt, sand, and other debris.
+Blowers may be used if operated in a responsible manner but not before 8:00 a.m.